 It’s likely to be pretty slow today, so readers should expect a very light posting schedule.
 That said, I’ll be around in case there’s breaking news of interest.

-We’ll return to a normal posting schedule tomorrow morning and there will be brand new Rachel Maddow Show on the air tomorrow night.
+We’ll return to a normal posting schedule tomorrow morning and there will be a brand new Rachel Maddow Show on the air tomorrow night.
 Enjoy the holiday.

 More Like This